ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 **Committing**.
 Agreeing on who owns what share of the fund pool is done via _pre-signed_ offline Bitcoin transactions.
 These transactions are called "commitment transactions", or "commitments" for short.
 They spend funds out of the multisig address and split them across the two channel partners.
 They provide an important guarantee: in case things go wrong, the commitment transactions can be broadcast and funds are sent out of the multisig address, back to the channel partners, according to the agreed upon split.
-Therefore, it's crucial to put this guarantee in place before sending funds to the multisig address!
-How is this agreement put in place?
+Therefore, it's crucial to put this guarantee in place before sending funds to the multisig address! <small>(if you're wondering how that's possible, the next section on SegWit has answers for you!)</small>

+How are commitments put in place?
 Well, here are the messages exchanged to open a Lightning channel:
 * [[`open_channel`][open_channel]] "Hey, I want to open a channel with you, you down?"
 * [[`accept_channel`][accept_channel]] "Sure, sounds good to me!"
 * [[`funding_created`][funding_created]] "Before I sent funds to this new